tee-worawat/lingo-flow/README.md

-# AI Block Software Development
+# Lingo Flow Software Development

 This project is a full-stack application with a Vue.js frontend and a Django backend.
 The frontend allows developers to create AI blocks using prompts, and the backend handles the processing and data management.